wxt175/tapas/README.md

 ```

 ### Step 3: Using marker gene to predict cell types by run multiple times
+When prompting LLMs multiple times with the same marker gene input, users may observe variation in the predicted cell type labels.
+Because LLMs rely on statistical patterns and probabilistic text generation, there is rarely a single “correct” answer—multiple plausible outputs can occur with different likelihoods.
-*tapas* offers the function `CT_predict` to annotate the cell types for N times by LLMs models.
-Users need to provide a list of marker genes and and specify the number of runs to assess the stability of the results.\
+To help evaluate this variability, *tapas* offers the function `CT_predict`, which generates cell type predictions *N* times using LLM-based models.
+Users simply need to supply a list of marker genes and specify the number of runs as well as the LLM model in order to assess the stability and consistency of the predictions.\
 In  `CT_GPTpredict` function, each argument explaination: \
 **N**: Run times;\
 **marker**: A list of marker genes; \
 **tissueName**(optional): Tissue of markers or NULL; \
 **provider**: LLM provider.
-Must be one of: "gpt" - OpenAI GPT models\
+Must be one of: \
+"gpt" - OpenAI GPT models\
 "claude" - Anthropic Claude models\
 "gemini" - Google Gemini models\
 "deepseek" - DeepSeek models \